software-students-spring2025/3-python-package-pypacks/README.md

 print(cleaned_text) # Ouput: "im going to get food"
 ```

-## Running PySlangTranslator in a Virtual Environment:
+## Running PyToSlang in a Virtual Environment:
 1. Create a pipenv-managed virtual environment and install the package:
 ```sh
 pipenv install PyToSlang